javaplus/PicoProjects/labs/turret.md

 # Turret!

-Now that you know the basics of a joystick we will make it control a turret made of servos!
+Now that you know the basics of a joystick, we will make it control a turret made of servos!

-Before we start with the code we have to wire our turret in.
+Before we start with the code, we have to wire our turret in.

 ![turretDiagram](https://github.com/javaplus/PicoProjects/blob/main/images/turret6_bb.png?raw=true)

- then we will import a library for it to function, let's will name it turret.py
+ We will then import a library for it to function.
+Let's will name it turret.py

  ```python
 from machine import Pin, ADC